pinninti-sravanthi/TDD/index.md

 	- email-notification (medium)
 	- payments(hard)
 ```

-- Goal:
+### Goal:
 - when bad data or unexpected actions are performed
 - what would happen when a user makes a typo, tries to save an incomplete form or uses the wrong API
 - compromise data, get access to a resource they're not supposed to.
 - A good testing suite should try to break your app and help understand its limit.

+### Takeaway
+- Modularize code
+- Test case first before production code
+- Start with smaller pre-existing implementation functionality (or) newer implementation.
+- Implement E2E for only few key tests.

-Code Coverage:
+### Code Coverage:

 - Statements : Each induvijual statements/line being called or executed.
 - Branch